pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform.md

 ## Language Support {#languagesupport}

-Terraform requires that you and your team you write programs in a custom domain-specific-language (DSL) called HashiCorp Configuration Language
+Terraform requires that you and your team write programs in a custom domain-specific-language (DSL) called HashiCorp Configuration Language
 (HCL).
 In contrast, Pulumi lets you use programming languages like Python, Go, JavaScript, TypeScript, and C#.
 Because of the use of familiar languages, you get familiar constructs like for loops, functions, and classes.
 This significantly improves the ability to cut down on boilerplate and enforce best practices.
 Instead of creating a new ecosystem of modules and sharing, Pulumi lets you leverage existing package management tools and techniques.